- BEEAH Energy

 - Waste to Hydrogen

 In its search for alternative sources, BEEAH Energy identified waste-to-energy as an untapped energy source of great potential in the Middle East; as it resolves the region’s issue of waste accumulation while generating large amounts of renewable energy.

-In 2017, BEEAH Energy entered into a partnership with Masdar to form the Emirates Waste to Energy Company (EWTE), the UAE’s first waste-to-energy development company.
+In 2017, BEEAH Energy formed a partnership with Masdar to form the Emirates Waste to Energy Company (EWTE), the UAE’s first venture dedicated to waste-to-energy developments.
 Building on the complementary skills of the two regional leaders, the joint venture is aimed at setting up waste-to-energy projects across the region.